authelia/authelia/docs/content/reference/guides/templating.md

 ### Helm-like Functions

-The following functions which mimic the behaviour of helm exist in most templating areas:
+The following functions which mimic the behavior of helm exist in most templating areas:

 - env
 - expandenv